Miriam Schneir

 Miriam Schneir is an American writer and feminist historian.
 She is known for co-authoring books with her husband Walter Schneir on the Rosenberg espionage case.
 She also edited feminist anthologies that presented key texts dating back to the 18th century.
-In addition to her books, Schneir has written about education, politics, and women's history for The New York Times Sunday Magazine, The Nation, Ms., and other publications.
+In addition to her books, Schneir has written articles about education, politics, and women's history for The New York Times Magazine, The Nation, Ms., and other publications.

 Early life and education

 Miriam Blumberg was born in 1933 and grew up in Queens, New York.
 She was raised in a middle-class Jewish family that she later said was not very interested in the areas which would occupy much of her adult life: politics, feminism, and cultural scholarship.

 After high school, she attended Antioch College as a creative writing major.
 She then transferred to Queens College, where she studied early childhood education in order to obtain a teaching license.
 She said she chose teaching because there was greater financial security in that profession, and she had become interested in ideas about progressive education.
 In 1955, she graduated from Queens College, the first person in her family to graduate college.

 In 1958, she married Walter Schneir.
 They had two sons and a daughter and made their home initially in Queens and later in Pleasantville.